• Skip to primary navigation

 • Spreads: Pesto, hummus, herb cream cheese, mascarpone cheese, whipped feta, or plum jam.

-• Roasted vegetables: Asparagus, mushrooms, garlic, zucchini, or bell peppers.
+• Roasted vegetables: Asparagus, mushrooms, roasted garlic, zucchini, or bell peppers.

 • Grilled fruit: Peaches, plums, pineapple, pears, or melon.